-I’ve competed in Ten Minute Play competitions, participated in read-throughs and critiques with playwriting groups, and try to catch plays during my travels, from indie black box theaters in Columbus, Ohio, the riverbanks of Pittsburgh, or the Play Only line at the Times Square tkts booth.
+I compete in playwriting contests, participate in read-throughs and critiques with playwriting groups, and aspire in earnest to catch plays during my frequent travels.
+Whether I’m haunting indie black box theaters in Columbus, Ohio, sitting in theaters comprised of second hand furniture by the river in Pittsburgh, or standing in the Play Only line at the Times Square tkts booth in the rain, I love being a part of the theater world whether as a playwright or Playbill toting audience member.

-I’ve studied theater from behind the stage (in an orchestra pit or doing tech), on the stage (as an actor), and on the page (through critiques and through the Gotham Writers Workshop).
+I’ve studied theater from behind the stage in an orchestra pit, on the stage as an actor and on the page through playwriting classes from Gotham Writers Workshop or local playwriting group critiques.

 // TEN MINUTE PLAYS